sinatra/sinatra/README.md

 disable :protection
 ```

-To skip a single defense layer, set +protection+ to an options hash:
+To skip a single defense layer, set `protection` to an options hash:

 ```ruby
 set :protection, :except => :path_traversal